shinehara/Explainable-AI-in-Finance/index.md

   <br>Source from: <a href="https://shkspr.mobi/blog/wp-content/uploads/2018/07/The-Terminator-is-a-terrifying-metal-skeleton-with-glowing-red-eyes.jpg">Google Image</a>
 </p>

-Artificial Intelligence in actuality however does not directly refer to robots, machineries, or intelligent bodies like such.
-In fact, Artificial Intelligence is a technical term with broad meanings, and includes many varied branches of studies -- with Deep Learning being at one of its cores.
+Artificial Intelligence in actuality however does not directly refer to robotics, machineries, or intelligent bodies like such, but is commonly thought of more of as algorithms like below.

-Deep learning is prevalently used in a number of prediction and recognition tasks nowadays.
-This project therefore aims to make Artificial Intelligence, specifically Deep Learning, more interpretable to the great users -- to allow more trust and understandings into systems like such.
+In fact, Artificial Intelligence is a technical term that  with broad meanings, and includes many varied branches of studies -- with Deep Learning being at one of its cores.Deep learning is prevalently used in a number of prediction and recognition tasks today.
+This project therefore aims to make Artificial Intelligence, specifically Deep Learning, more interpretable to the great users -- to allow more trust and understandings into intelligent systems like such.

 ### Markdown